9 Apr

 Ketosis

 Burning ketones for energy has a reputation for causing bad breath.
 In reality, it’s a “different” smell than most are used to, but not necessarily bad.
 In fact, the slightly sweet scent that sometimes results from ketosis is probably pretty close to how Grok’s breath smelled (provided he had picked his teeth, of course).
-That is, ketosis breath might actually be “normal” on the meat-and-plant-heavy Primal diet.
+That is, ketosis breath might actually be “normal” on the meat-and-plant-heavy Primal Blueprint eating plan.
 I sometimes notice an odd scent when I’m fasting, and I’m guessing it’s just those ketones at work.

 Food